-Founded during the Second Bulgarian Kingdom, the Dryanovo monastery has been destroyed and re-built several times.
+In existence as early as in the Second Bulgarian Kingdom, it was subsequently destroyed and re-built on two occasions.
 It was restored in its present location - in the Dryanovo River gorge, 4 km away from the town of Dryanovo - in 1845.
-During the 1876 April Uprising, an armed detachment of 200 men, pursued by the enemy, found shelter behind the walls of Dryanovo Monastery.
-For nine days, they engaged in fierce battle before being crushed: all revolutionaries and monks were killed and the monastery was burned to the ground.
-Relics of the April epopee are still preserved in the monastery museum, along with some valuable icons.
+During the 1876 April Uprising an armed detachment of 200 men who, pursued by the enemy, found shelter behind the walls of Dryanovo Monastery.
+Throughout nine days, they engaged in fierce battle before being crushed: the insurgents and monks were killed, the monastery burned to the ground.
+Relics of the April epopee are preserved in the monastery museum today, along with some valuable icons.